clojure-emacs/cider-nrepl/README.md

 ### Prerequisites

-`cider-nrepl` supports only Clojure(Script) 1.7+ and Java 7+.
+`cider-nrepl` supports only Clojure(Script) 1.8+ and Java 8+.

-Leiningen users will need to have version 2.5.2 or newer installed.
+Leiningen users will need to have version 2.8.3 or newer installed.
+Boot users will need to have version 2.8.2 or newer installed.

 ### Via Leiningen